-Peace at stake as China, Philippines diplomatic spats getting worst, alarm bells ringing at high pace in South China Sea.
+Peace at stake as China, Philippines diplomatic spats getting worst, alarm bells ringing at the high pace in the South China Sea.
 Both nations are head to head over Scarborough Shoal and Spratlys.
 China asserts “nine-dash line”, a demarcation, as its territorial claims, while Philippines claim it unlawful under the United Nations Convention on the Law of the Sea (UNCLOS.

 Along with China and Philippines other nations including Vietnam, Taiwan, Malaysia and Brunei also have similar competing claims in the region making the dispute even more complicated.
 According to the Stockholm International Peace Research Institute (SIPRI), the governments other than China with a direct claim on parts of the South China Sea—Vietnam, Malaysia, Brunei, the Philippines and Taiwan—nearly doubled their military spending in the decade through 2015 to a combined $30.4 billion.

 Although these islands are largely uninhabited may have reserves of natural resources around them.
 There has been the little-detailed exploration of the area, so estimates are largely extrapolated from the mineral wealth of adjacent areas.
 The sea is also a major shipping route and home to fishing grounds that supply the livelihoods of people across the region.